fbpx

 Dr Ivor Stuart

-Ivor is the Theme Leader for the CEWO FLow-MER Fish Theme, and a freshwater fisheries biologist – with over 25 years industry experience in environmental flow planning, river management, fish passage and fish ecology.
+Ivor is the Theme Leader for the CEWH FLow-MER Fish Theme, and a freshwater fisheries biologist – with over 25 years industry experience in environmental flow planning, river management, fish passage and fish ecology.
 Ivor has worked in the tropical north, the semi-arid western rivers of NSW/Qld and in the temperate rivers of Victoria.

 Dr Zeb Tonkin